computelab/config/README.md

 #### 1. Hide the keys

 Tire of typing key names?
-Wrap `DefaultConfigBuilder` into your own config.
+Hide them by creating your own config type.
+The following example wraps `DefaultConfigBuilder` into FooConfig,

 ```java
 public class FooConfig() {